defund/ctf/README.md

 # ctf
-write-ups for interesting problems I've made
+write-ups for problems I've made

+note: this doesn't have most of my problems, just interesting ones